iamsumitxyz/iamsumitxyz/README.md

 - 👋 Hi, I’m Sumit Sharma Senior @IITD(Maths and Computing).
 - 😊 I am maths enthusiast and like problem solving
-- ❤️ I love watching movies and listening to music.
+- ❤️ I love watching movies playing chess and listening to music.
 - 💞️ If you love code and want to collaborate on some project reach me out.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/sumit-kumar-sharma-084bb6160/)